KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr"><a href="https://twitter.com/rmurphey">@rmurphey</a> those problems can all be solved with good architecture and preprocesseors  <a href="https://t.co/JqbK3SBD6d">https://t.co/JqbK3SBD6d</a></p>&mdash; Una Kravets (@Una) <a href="https://twitter.com/Una/status/608271323941486592">June 9, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-The problems that Christopher Chedeau lists in his "CSS in JS" presentation are valid problems, albeit ones that are easily solved with a well-defined stylesheet architecture, organizational structure, and Sass (or any other preprocessor).
+The problems that Christopher Chedeau lists in his “CSS in JS” presentation are valid problems, albeit ones that are easily solved with a well-defined stylesheet architecture, organizational structure, and Sass (or any other preprocessor).
 Styling the web isn’t easy, and there are many very useful open-source Sass tools and libraries for grids, typography, breakpoints, animations, UI pattern libraries, and more to help develop stylesheets for components much more efficiently.
 Take advantage of these Sassy resources.

 Check out the [example simple React datepicker](https://github.com/davidkpiano/react-simple-datepicker) on Github for an example of how Sass can be used to style React components.
 Oh, and here is a CodePen for you, as a treat!